juliawiggeshoff/supermatrix-tree/README.md

-# Maximum Likelihood Supermatrix Tree
+# Maximum-Likelihood Supermatrix Tree with IQ-TREE

 The workflow is designed to perform substituion model selections, maximum likelihood tree estimation (random and parsimonious starting trees), nonparametric bootstrapping (BS), and two single branch tests (SH-like approximate likelihood ratio test - SH-aLRT - and approximate Bayes test - aBayes).
 Finally, two consensus trees are created, one with the BS support values and the other with the combined SH-aLRT and aBayes values.